 I’d keep it simple and “clean”-looking.
 No distractions.
 Not too many fonts and colors.
 In fact, this is good advice for how to format your whole resume.

-Here’s a screenshot of what a simple resume header with your name and contact info might look like:
+Here’s an example from our Free Resume builder of what a simple resume header with your name and contact info might look like:

 You can add a bit more in terms of design, but don’t go overboard.